ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 ![Selecting newer config](config/newer_config.png)

-Stored configurations are displayed in a table that shows information such as the serial number of the device, the device host name, the time when configuration change was detected (`Last Change At` column), and the last time a particular configuration was saved in the `Last Check At` column.
+Stored configurations are displayed in a table that shows information such as the serial number of the device, the device hostname, the time when configuration change was detected (the `Last Change At` column), and the last time a particular configuration was saved in the `Last Check At` column.

 The table can be used to compare between two different configurations directly from the user interface.
 This is done by selecting the `Before` and `After` states to compare, and the resulting differences can be displayed side-by-side, inline with all rows, or inline with only rows where the changes have occurred.